 These classes are more for fun or to share in a group setting and not necessarily for industry professionals, as no certifications are mentioned.
 They are catered toward beginners and start with the art and science behind the cocktails before actually making them.
 They also teach in an easy-to-learn method so it’s easy for non-industry types to grasp.

-Classes range from $35 to $45 and are usually between 60 and 90 minutes long.
+Classes range in price, but listed prices for public classes are currently $75.
 This online bartending school has a solid industry reputation and has garnered some positive press and good customer reviews.

 Best for Expert Instructors : MasterClass